Primis1/Obsidian-Vault/back-end/GO and Web/Web Application Basics.md

 	1. Handler - responsible for execution a program logic
 	2. Servemux/Router -
 	3. Web Server - a connection server that listens to TCP/IP requests
-		1. *Unlike with other langs, go doesnt need Nginx or Apache*
+		1. *Unlike with other langs, go doesn't need Nginx or Apache*
 2.